ybgskr12/Reforestation/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.